About the Qualifications and Credentials Platform

 Continental level

-The QCP connects these national databases through a common data standard called the ACQF QCP data model.
+The QCP connects these national databases through a common data standard.
 This allows users to search across all participating countries from a single platform.
 The platform does not replace national databases.
 Instead, it creates links between them, making it easier for users to find and compare qualifications from different African countries.

 Who uses the QCP?